 EDU 208 Handwriting for the Classroom Teacher (1SH)

 Develops competence in cursive and manuscript and methods for teaching both types of writing to children.
 Includes a survey of research and literature-based practices.
 Prerequisite: EDU 102.

-EDU 211 Language Arts Methods (3SH)
+EDU 211 Foundations of English Language Arts (3SH)